wsargent/docker-cheat-sheet/README.md

 Download and install [Docker Toolbox](https://www.docker.com/products/docker-toolbox).
 If that doesn't work, see the [installation instructions](https://docs.docker.com/installation/mac/).

-Docker used to use boot2docker, but you should be using docker machine now.
-The Docker website has instructions on [how to upgrade](https://docs.docker.com/installation/mac/#migrate-from-boot2docker).
-If you have an existing docker instance, you can also install the [Docker Machine](https://docs.docker.com/machine/install-machine/) binaries directly.
+> **NOTE** If you have an existing docker toolbox, you might think you can upgrade [Docker Machine](https://docs.docker.com/machine/install-machine/) binaries directly and it will take care of itself.
+This is not going to help -- `docker-machine` will be `1.10.3` while `docker` is still `1.8.3` or whatever your previous version is.
+>
+> You are much better off upgrading from the docker toolbox DMG file every time.

 Once you've installed Docker Toolbox, install a VM with Docker Machine using the VirtualBox provider: